krateng/maloja/README.md

 If you didn't install Maloja from the package (and therefore don't have it in `/opt/maloja`), every command needs to be executed from the Maloja directory and led with `./`.
 Otherwise, all commands work in any location and without the prefix.

-1) In order to scrobble your music from Plex Web or YouTube Music, install the included Chrome extension.
-Make sure to enter the random key Maloja generates on first startup in the extension.
-If you use another music player, Maloja has a very simple API to create your own scrobbler.

-2) If you would like to import all your previous last.fm scrobbles, use [benfoxall's website](https://benjaminbenben.com/lastfm-to-csv/) ([GitHub page](https://github.com/benfoxall/lastfm-to-csv)).
+1) If you would like to import all your previous last.fm scrobbles, use [benfoxall's website](https://benjaminbenben.com/lastfm-to-csv/) ([GitHub page](https://github.com/benfoxall/lastfm-to-csv)).
 Use the command

 		maloja import *filename*

 	to import the downloaded file into Maloja.

-3) You can interact with the server at any time with the commands
+2) You can interact with the server at any time with the commands

 		maloja stop
 		maloja restart